-This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.
+This tutorial introduces how to extract concordances and

-This tutorial is aimed at beginners and intermediate users of R with the aim of showcasing how to extract keywords and key phrases from textual data and how to process the resulting concordances using R. The aim is not to provide a fully-fledged analysis but rather to show and exemplify selected useful methods associated with concordancing.
+This tutorial is aimed at beginners and intermediate users of R with the aim of showcasing how to extract words and phrases from textual data and how to process the resulting concordances using R. The aim is not to provide a fully-fledged analysis but rather to show and exemplify selected useful methods associated with concordancing.

 Click